valeIT/valeIT.github.io/_posts/2012-04-05-paper-mill.markdown

 author: Valentino Urbano
 ---

-The developer of papermill, the first instapaper app for android has written an analysis of his first week on the android market.
+The developer of papermill, the first Instapaper app for Android has written an analysis of his first week on the android market.
-The app is priced ad 3.99€ and it requires an instapaper subscription to work.
+The app is priced at 3.99€ and it requires an Instapaper subscription to work.

 It has been installed on 411 devices.